symfony/symfony-docs/console.rst

 Getting Services from the Service Container
 -------------------------------------------

-To actually create a new user, the command has to access to some :doc:`services </service_container>`.
+To actually create a new user, the command has to access some :doc:`services </service_container>`.
 This can be done by making the command extend the :class:`Symfony\\Bundle\\FrameworkBundle\\Command\\ContainerAwareCommand` instead::